Skip to content

 View this video from Modern Campus that explains how to edit using the WYSIWIG editor.

-For further details, visit our Editing in Omni CMS page, or visit Modern Campus's Learn Omni CMS website.
+For further details, visit our Editing in Modern Campus CMS page, or visit Modern Campus's Learn Modern Campus CMS website.

 Once your edits are complete, you need to publish your page for those changes to be applied to your live web pages.
 Unless you are a level 10 user, you will need to submit pages to an approver as part of a workflow.